-Christmas in NEW ZEALAND
+Christmas In NEW ZEALAND

-In New Zealand they don’t use pines as their traditional christmas tree, they are all about the pohutukawa tree there.
+In New Zealand they don’t use pines as their traditional Christmas tree, they are all about the Pohutukawa tree there.

-The pohutukawa is a beautiful native tree which boasts rich crimson flowers.
+The Pohutukawa is a beautiful native tree which boasts rich crimson flowers.

 It was first recognised in 1867 by an Austrian geologist who witnessed locals decorating their homes and churches with the brightly coloured branches.
-Today, children sing carols about the pohutukawa tree and it is seen on many christmas cards and decorations throughout this time of year.
+Today, children sing carols about the Pohutukawa tree and it is seen on many Christmas cards and decorations throughout this time of year.

-New Zealand is one of the first places in the world to see the sun on Christmas Day and it doesn’t get dark in some parts until 10pm!
+Along with Australia, New Zealand is one of the first places in the world to see the sun on Christmas Day and it doesn’t get dark in some parts until 10pm!

-Christmas in FRANCE
+Christmas In FRANCE

-The French begin their christmas festivities from the 6th December with elegantly decorated towns and cities across the country.
-In the Alsace region they decorate some christmas trees which date back as far as the fourteenth century.
+The French begin their Christmas festivities from the 6th December with elegantly decorated towns and cities across the country.
+In the Alsace region they decorate some Christmas trees which date back as far as the fourteenth century.